This document is also available in this non-normative format: diff to previous version

 This document uses the following terms as defined in JSON [RFC4627].
 Refer to the JSON Grammar section in [RFC4627] for formal definitions.

-where the value, or the @id
+@context where the value, or the @id of the

 value, is null explicitly decouples a term's association